 From pain and toil, there would they build, and be.

-Opening with a terrified hare among corn “Sprouting its spiry points of tender green,” the poem closes with the skylark lying “safely, with the leveret, in the corn.”
+Opening with a terrified hare among corn “sprouting its spiry points of tender green,” the poem closes with the skylark lying “safely, with the leveret, in the corn.”
 As Bloomfield’s skylark, also nesting in corn, was a momentary reprieve from farm labour for Giles, so Clare’s is an unnoticed part of the agricultural landscape—although it too is constituted by agriculture, “winnowing” the air and hanging like threshing dust.
 But Clare extends Bloomfield’s critique.
 Whereas Bloomfield describes how the skylark is visible to Giles, Clare explains that the boys’ ignorance makes the skylark invisible to them, then contrasts what he imagines to be their proud, ignorance-inspired fancies “buil[t] on nothing but a passing cloud” and thereby free of danger, pain, and toil, with the skylark’s vulnerable “nests upon the ground.”
 If Wordsworth and Shelley, and the kind of Romanticism I’m using them as a synecdoche for, give us a metaphysical skylark from which we’ve scarcely looked back, Bloomfield and Clare give us a physical skylark to which we ought to look back.
 A “physical” skylark only loosely, of course, for we are still reading poems, and a figured skylark nevertheless.

 Real Language of Nature